genicam/harvesters/README.rst

 https://github.com/genicam/harvesters/wiki/FAQ

 If any article was not mentioning about the issue you are facing, please try to visit the following page and check if there's a ticket that is relevant to the issue.
-If nothing has been mentioned yet, feel free to create an issue ticket so that we can support you:
+If nothing has been mentioned yet, feel free to create an issue ticket so that we can help you:

 https://github.com/genicam/harvesters/issues